neimasilk/ujaran-kebencian-bahasa-jawa/ensemble_javanese_hate_speech_detection_paper.md

 - **Update Schedule**: Quarterly model updates and annual major releases
 - **Community Support**: Active issue tracking and community forum
 - **Academic Partnership**: Ongoing collaboration with University of Indonesia

+## References

+[1] I. Alfina, R. Mulia, M. I. Fanany, and Y. Ekanata, "Hate Speech Detection in the Indonesian Language: A Dataset and Preliminary Study," in *Proc.
+Int.
+Conf.
+Advanced Computer Science and Information Systems (ICACSIS)*, 2017, doi: 10.1109/ICACSIS.2017.8355039.

+[2] M. I. Ibrohim and I. Budi, "Multi-label Hate Speech and Abusive Language Detection in Indonesian Twitter," in *Proc.
+3rd Workshop on Abusive Language Online (ALW3)*, 2019, doi: 10.18653/v1/W19-3506.

+[3] B. Wilie et al., "IndoNLU: Benchmark and Resources for Evaluating Indonesian Natural Language Understanding," in *Proc.
+1st Conf.
+Asia-Pacific Chapter of the Association for Computational Linguistics (AACL)*, 2020, doi: 10.18653/v1/2020.aacl-main.85.

+[4] F. Koto, A. Rahmaningtyas, J. H. Lau, and T. Baldwin, "IndoLEM and IndoBERT: A Benchmark and Pre-trained Language Model for Indonesian NLP," in *Proc.
+28th Int.
+Conf.
+Computational Linguistics (COLING)*, 2020.

+[5] S. Cahyawijaya et al., "IndoNLG: Benchmark and Resources for Evaluating Indonesian Natural Language Generation," *arXiv preprint arXiv:2104.08200*, 2021.

+[6] A. F. Aji, S. Cahyawijaya, R. E. Prasojo, et al., "One Country, 700+ Languages: NLP Challenges for Underrepresented Languages and Dialects in Indonesia," in *Findings of the Association for Computational Linguistics: ACL 2022*, 2022.

+[7] G. I. Winata, Z. Lin, S. Cahyawijaya, Z. Liu, and P. Fung, "Are Multilingual Models Effective in Code-Switching?" in *Proc.
+5th Workshop on Computational Approaches to Linguistic Code-Switching (CALCS)*, 2021, doi: 10.18653/v1/2021.calcs-1.20.

+[8] E. W. Pamungkas, V. Basile, and V. Patti, "Misogyny Detection in Twitter: A Multilingual and Cross-Domain Study," *Information Processing & Management*, vol. 57, no. 6, p.
+102360, 2020, doi: 10.1016/j.ipm.2020.102360.

+[9] L. I. Kuncheva, *Combining Pattern Classifiers: Methods and Algorithms*.
+Wiley, 2004, doi: 10.1002/0471660264.

+[10] L. Breiman, "Bagging Predictors," *Machine Learning*, vol. 24, no. 2, pp. 123-140, 1996, doi: 10.1023/A:1018054314350.

+[11] Y. Freund and R. E. Schapire, "A Decision-Theoretic Generalization of On-Line Learning and an Application to Boosting," *Journal of Computer and System Sciences*, vol. 55, no. 1, pp. 119-139, 1997, doi: 10.1006/jcss.1997.1504.

+[12] T. G. Dietterich, "Ensemble Methods in Machine Learning," in *Multiple Classifier Systems*, Springer, 2000, pp. 1-15, doi: 10.1007/3-540-45014-9_1.

+[13] B. Lakshminarayanan, A. Pritzel, and C. Blundell, "Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles," in *Advances in Neural Information Processing Systems*, vol. 30, 2017.

+[14] Y. Gal and Z. Ghahramani, "Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning," in *Proc.
+33rd Int.
+Conf.
+Machine Learning (ICML)*, 2016.

+[15] A. Malinin and M. Gales, "Predictive Uncertainty Estimation via Prior Networks," in *Advances in Neural Information Processing Systems*, vol. 31, 2018.

+[16] X. Liu, P. He, W. Chen, and J. Gao, "Multi-Task Deep Neural Networks for Natural Language Understanding," in *Proc.
+57th Annual Meeting of the Association for Computational Linguistics (ACL)*, 2019.

+[17] Y. Wen, D. Tran, and J. Ba, "BatchEnsemble: An Alternative Approach to Efficient Ensemble and Lifelong Learning," in *Int.
+Conf.
+Learning Representations (ICLR)*, 2020.

+[18] D. Cohn, L. Atlas, and R. Ladner, "Improving Generalization with Active Learning," *Machine Learning*, vol. 15, pp. 201-221, 1994, doi: 10.1007/BF00993277.

+[19] D. D. Lewis and W. A. Gale, "A Sequential Algorithm for Training Text Classifiers," in *Proc.
+17th Annual Int.
+ACM SIGIR Conf.
+Research and Development in Information Retrieval*, pp. 3-12, 1994, doi: 10.1007/978-1-4471-2099-5_1.

+[20] Y. Shen, P.-S. Huang, J. Gao, and W. Chen, "Deep Active Learning for Named Entity Recognition," *arXiv preprint arXiv:1707.05928*, 2018.

+[21] B. Settles, "Active Learning Literature Survey," University of Wisconsin–Madison, Tech.
+Rep., 2009.

+[22] L. Aroyo and C. Welty, "Truth is a Lie: CrowdTruth and the Seven Myths of Human Annotation," *AI Magazine*, vol. 36, no. 1, pp. 15-24, 2015, doi: 10.1609/aimag.v36i1.2564.

+[23] A.-M. Founta et al., "Large Scale Crowdsourcing and Characterization of Twitter Abusive Behavior," in *Proc.
+Int.
+AAAI Conf.
+Web and Social Media (ICWSM)*, 2018.

+[24] S. Ruder, M. E. Peters, S. Swayamdipta, and T. Wolf, "Transfer Learning in Natural Language Processing (NAACL 2019 Tutorial)," Tutorial, 2019.

+[25] A. Conneau, G. Lample, M. Ranzato, L. Denoyer, and H. Jégou, "Word Translation Without Parallel Data," in *Int.
+Conf.
+Learning Representations (ICLR)*, 2018.

+[26] J. Devlin, M.-W. Chang, K. Lee, and K. Toutanova, "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding," in *Proc.
+NAACL-HLT*, 2019.

+[27] A. Conneau et al., "Unsupervised Cross-lingual Representation Learning at Scale," in *Proc.
+58th Annual Meeting of the Association for Computational Linguistics (ACL)*, 2020.

+[28] R. Sennrich, B. Haddow, and A. Birch, "Improving Neural Machine Translation Models with Monolingual Data via Back-Translation," in *Proc.
+ACL*, 2016.

+[29] J. Wieting and K. Gimpel, "ParaNMT-50M: Pushing the Limits of Paraphrastic Sentence Embeddings with Millions of Machine Translations," *arXiv preprint arXiv:1711.05732*, 2018.

+[30] S. Dathathri et al., "Plug and Play Language Models: A Simple Approach to Controlled Text Generation," in *Int.
+Conf.
+Learning Representations (ICLR)*, 2020.

+[31] S. D. A. Putri, M. I. Ibrohim, and I. Budi, "Abusive Language and Hate Speech Detection for Javanese and Sundanese Languages in Tweets: Dataset and Preliminary Study," in *Proc.
+World Congress on Engineering (WCSE)*, 2021.

 ---